BioAgent Bench: An AI Agent Evaluation Suite for Bioinformatics: Robustness Under Perturbations

-\paragraph{Failure modes with decoy files} A closer inspection of the decoy failures suggests two recurring patterns.
+\textbf{Decoy files.} A closer inspection of the decoy failures suggests two recurring patterns.
 First, in the comparative genomics task, file selection was implemented via a shallow filename heuristic: the agent globbed all inputs matching the \texttt{.genomic.fna} suffix and therefore unintentionally included the decoy organism alongside the intended genome.
 Second, in the metagenomics task, the agent selected an inappropriate reference database, using a viral database in place of the bacterial database required by the task.
-Both cases are consistent with a failure to ground tool configuration in a biological context, instead relying on surface-level cues (filenames and readily available defaults) that are insufficient under adversarial or confounded inputs.
+Both cases are consistent with a failure to configure the required tool in a biological context, instead relying on surface-level cues (filenames and readily available defaults) that are insufficient under adversarial or confounded inputs.
 In all other cases, the agent correctly discarded the decoy files.

-\paragraph{Failure modes with prompt bloat} Prompt bloat induced a distinct set of behavioral failures, most clearly visible in tasks with complete degradation ($-100\%$ completion).
+\textbf{Prompt bloat.} Prompt bloat induces a distinct set of behavioral failures, most clearly visible in tasks with complete degradation ($-100\%$ completion).
 In these cases, the agent exhibited the same qualitative symptoms we observed for weaker (open-weight) models: rather than making incremental progress through tool use and stateful execution, the agent repeatedly restated the task, cycled through superficial reformulations of the instructions, and then terminated early without producing substantive intermediate artifacts.